drelhaj/MoKWIC/README.md

 * The system runs in a UTF-8 environment by default and was confirmed to work with Linux, however Windows users: by setting the (Windows) environment variable JAVA_TOOL_OPTIONS to -Dfile.encoding=UTF8, the (Java) System property will be set automatically every time a JVM is started.

 # Execution
+* Non technical users can go ahead and double click the MoKWIC.jar file in the runnable_jar folder You can also run the GUI interface by running the MoKWICgui java class/file.

-Running MoKWIC is fairly simple.
+* Running MoKWIC from command line is fairly simple.
 For further information you can use the help command.

 To run MoKWIC you need InputFile Keyword WordsToTheLeft WordsToTheRight OutputFile (Optional):